chakravala/Grassmann.jl/README.md

 It is currently possible to do both high-performance numerical computations with `Grassmann` and it is also currently possible to use symbolic scalar coefficients when the `Reduce` package is also loaded (compatibility instructions at bottom).

-Products available for high-performance and sparse computation include `∧,∨,⋅,*` (e.g. exterior, regressive, interior, and geometric).
+Products available for high-performance and sparse computation include `∧,∨,⋅,*` (exterior, regressive, interior, geometric).

 #### Design, code generation